 When you are in Somers, you'll notice that it is more blue-collar than most other communities in America.
 71.83% of Somers’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Somers is a town of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Somers who work in food service (15.07%), office and administrative support (6.33%), and healthcare (3.71%).

-Somers is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Somers does not have a public transit system used by locals to get to and from work.

 The percentage of people in Somers who are college-educated is somewhat higher than the average US community of 21.84%: 25.96% of adults in Somers have at least a bachelor's degree.